MojosBeans100/MS4-spaceport/README.md

 ### Interval
 The interval section provides a table of all intervals in the pipeline, colour coded to represent the status of that interval (current, complete, future) and if they successful in collecting an image.
 The overall start and end dates of the pipeline are also rendered, as well as the interval period (1d/daily, 7d/weekly etc) and number of intervals.

 If the pipeline is active, a timeline graph is shown to provide a visual representation of the interval table data.
 This timeline is not displayed under a screen width of 1200px.
+As this information is duplicated in the interval table, albeit in a less visually appealing way, the omitting of the timeline below certain screen sizes should not hamper the user's experience on the site and understanding of the progress of their pipeline.

 ### Results
 The pipeline results are also displayed in a table.
 The user can see: